Togo opposition unconvinced by reform bill proposal | TODAY.NG

 Togo’s opposition has long called for constitutional reform and in an apparent concession, the government has proposed a new bill to parliament, which has been recalled for Tuesday.

-But Eric Dupuy, spokesman for the CAP 2015 opposition grouping, described the bill as a “delaying tactic”.
+But Eric Dupuy, spokesperson for the CAP 2015 opposition grouping, described the bill as a “delaying tactic”.

 “We don’t expect anything from it.
 We still don’t know the details of the bill.
 At this stage it’s difficult to talk about it,” he told AFP.